Mumsfilibaba/Mumsfilibaba/README.md

 ### Hello
 My name is Alexander, and I'm currently studying for a *Master of Science in Game and Software Engineering* @ __Blekinge Tekniska Högskola (BTH)__.

-I like to work-out in my spare time, work on several hobby programming projects, and occasionally play some games.

 I like to explore the different graphics APIs out there (DirectX, Vulkan, and OpenGL).
 Therefore, I have created several projects to abstract the graphics APIs to make it easier to do graphics programming, which is where my main focus is.
 I love learning and read about new rendering techniques and try to implement them.
 Some rendering techniques I have played around with is:
 * Tiled-Deferred Rendering (Tiled Light-Culling)